yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/javascript-middleware/install-middleware/tyk-ce.md

     `var sampleMiddleware = new TykJS.TykMiddleware.NewMiddleware({});`

 *   `pre[].path`: The path to the middleware component, this will be loaded into the JSVM when the API is initialised.
 This means that if you reload an API configuration, the middleware will also be re-loaded.
-Meaning you can hot-swap middleware on reload with no service interruption.
+You can hot-swap middleware on reload with no service interruption.

 *   `pre[].require_session`: Irrelevant for pre-processor middleware, since no auth data has been extracted by the authentication middleware, it cannot be made available to the middleware.